 I am going to argue that immortality should be possible, but it depends on how you see yourself.

-I know this topic sounds a bit goofy, and none of us alive today will reach it, but I still want to write about it, because I think it should still be a theoretical possibility, and it leads to intriguing questions about the self.
+I know this topic sounds a bit goofy, and none of us alive today will reach it, but I still want to write about it, because I think it could be a theoretical possibility, and it leads to intriguing questions about the self.
 So, if you are interested in immortality or what the self is, read this article!

 Go to the intricate pattern of the brain: immortality.